Simple-Press/simple-press/readme.txt

 Simple:Press is an all-in-one, feature-rich forum plugin designed to seamlessly integrate with your WordPress site.
 With a focus on performance and user experience, it offers an extensive range of free and premium features to meet all your forum needs.

-The plugin has undergone rigorous testing and offers complete support for PHP7.4 up to PHP8.2.
+The plugin has undergone rigorous testing and offers complete support for PHP 7.4 up to PHP 8.2.

 = Key Features =
 * Enterprise-grade performance, scalable for thousands of users